 Choosing the subject and the best hotspots

-You can choose from, a macro which focuses on the smaller subject like nudibranchs, scorpion fish, frogfish, and seahorses or full angle photography which focuses on the abundant marine life for example sharks, manta rays, whale sharks, etc…
+You can choose from a macro that focuses on smaller subjects like nudibranchs, scorpionfish, frogfish, and seahorses, or full angle photography, which focuses on the abundant marine life, for example, sharks, manta rays, whale sharks, etc.

-If you’re just a beginner than Macro photography is perfect for you as the subject usually stays still and allow you to get closer; thus reducing the number of particles between your camera and the subject.
+If you’re just a beginner, then Macro photography is perfect for you as the subject usually stays still and allows you to get closer, thus reducing the number of particles between your camera and the subject.

 Another destination is Ambon, which is a habitat of the Ambon Scorpionfish.
 Malaysia has macro diving spots on the Borneo side.

 Kapalai and Mabul are excellent sites for critters and amazing artificial reefs which are covered in frogfish, and ghost pipefish.

 Wide Angle Hotspots